dltxio/idem-old/README.md

 ### Step 3: Upload data
 On the mobile app users can choose certain types of claims to verify such as 18+, Date of Birth or Address.
 User are required to substantiate any of those claims with supporting evidence such as a government issued document, utilities bill etc. The documents are cached in the local storage of the device along with a keccak 256 hash and signed by the ECDSA curve.

-Meta data is stored in a JSON object:
+Claims are stored on the device as a JSON object:

 ```json
 {